James Madison Porter

-James Madison Porter (January 6, 1793 – November 11, 1862) served as the 18th United States Secretary of War and a founder of Lafayette College.
+James Madison Porter (January 6, 1793 – November 11, 1862) was an American politician who served as the 18th United States Secretary of War and a founder of Lafayette College.

 Porter began his career studying law in 1809 and later became a clerk in the prothonotary's office in an effort to manage a volunteer militia company at Fort Mifflin.
 Porter was admitted to the bar in 1813 and later appointed to attorney general for Northampton County, Pennsylvania.
 He was a professor of jurisprudence and political economy at Lafayette College (1837-1852), a judge of the twelfth judicial district (1839), ad interim U.S. Secretary of War under President John Tyler (1843), and was elected as a member of the Pennsylvania House of Representatives in 1849.

 Early life and education

 James Madison Porter was born on January 6, 1793, in Norristown, Pennsylvania at his father's estate known as Selma.
 He was the son of General Andrew Porter and Elizabeth Parker Porter, and was the youngest of thirteen children.
 James and his older brother, Judge Robert Porter, were home schooled during their early years and later attended Norristown Academy to continue their adolescent education.